Liatrio Logo

 About Liatrio

-We help large enterprises break free from legacy systems and truly enable AI across their organizations.
-We design and deliver secure, scalable, agentic AI-native platforms that reshape how teams build, deliver, and thrive at scale.
+We help industry-leading enterprises break free from legacy systems and adopt AI that reshapes how teams build, deliver, and thrive at scale.

 About the Role